virtualcitySYSTEMS/map-ui/documentation/TOOLBOX.md

 - SelectToolboxComponent: must have at least two tools
 - GroupToolboxComponent: must have at least one member (button)

+> As a plugin developer you need to make sure, that buttons in the toolbox are disabled, if not compatible.
+> See [Disabling Actions](./ACTIONS.md#disabling-actions) for more information.
+> For ToolboxSelectItems and GroupToolboxComponents it can be done similar to actions.

 ## ToolboxComponents

 The ToolboxManager supports three different `ToolboxType`s with different behaviour: